git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 on FreeBSD, or [`pkg_add(1)`](http://man.openbsd.org/pkg_add.1) on OpenBSD, and it will install to `/usr/local/bin/zsh`.

 It's fun to experiment with different shells.
-On many systems you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.
+On many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.